chenxingqiang/llm-course-chen/notebooks/md/lesson_17_Designing_Input_and_Output_Formats_for_Chatbot_with_Context.md

 2. What are the potential challenges in crafting prompts for complex or nuanced tasks?
 3. How might the principles of prompt engineering evolve as language models become more advanced?

-## 4.2 Concept 2: Advanced Prompt Crafting Techniques for Diverse Applications
+## Advanced Prompt Crafting Techniques for Diverse Applications

 [Continue with detailed explanations, examples, and code for the remaining concepts...]

-# 5. Summary

-## 5.1 Conclusion
+## Summary

 This lesson has explored the intricate art and science of advanced prompt engineering, a crucial skill in the era of powerful language models like ChatGPT.
 We've delved into the foundations of effective prompt design, advanced techniques for diverse applications, optimization strategies, ethical considerations, and evaluation methods.